anfeldma-ms/iden3tutorial/circuit_tutorial/README.md

 This exports a Solidity smart contract, `verifier.sol`, which you we will subsequently publish to the testchain.

-Open `verifier.sol' and look toward the end of the file; you will see the `Verifier` smart contract
+Open `verifier.sol` and look toward the end of the file; you will see the `Verifier` smart contract

 ```
 contract Verifier {